 Seeing your icon in the Followers window, you have only to click on a Followers individual icon, and the profile for that Follower will open in the Follower window.
 Right at the top of the Followers profile, next to their icon, you'll see a link to "Block this user".

-Alternately, from your dashboard, any popular blog will show a count of the Followers for that blog, and the count will contain a link.
+Alternately, start from your profile dashboard.
+Any popular blog will show a count of the Followers for that blog - and the count will contain a link.
 Clicking on the link takes you to the Followers list for the blog.
-Clicking on the icon for any Follower gives you the profile for that Follower, and again, a link to "Block this user".
+Clicking on the icon for any Follower gives you the profile for that Follower.
+If you are an administrator for that blog, you should see a link to "Block this user".

 Remember, when you "Block this user", you simply remove the icon and link from your Followers community.
 Anybody who wishes to Follow your blog (ie subscribe to the blog feed) can do so with impunity - a blog feed, available to anybody, is available to everybody.
 And there's no way to disable the links attached to the icons either - if you can see them, your readers can link to them.